 Notes

-1 This is a compilation of the Western Australian Land Authority Act 1992 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 10 December 2010 of the Western Australian Land Authority Act 1992 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table